adityavishwakarma69/suslangprototype/README.txt

 To store data this uses a stack most commands work by checking the peek value of the stack

-(BTW there is no error handling just you just have to use the correct syntax)
+(BTW there is no error handling you just have to use the correct syntax)

 WEIRD STRING